rage/programming-23/data/part-10/3-oo-programming-techniques.md

 ## More operators

-Here we have a table containing the standard comparison operators and the methods which need to be implemented in order to make them available for use on our objects:
+Here we have a table containing the standard comparison operators, along with the methods which need to be implemented if we want to make them available for use on our objects:

 Operator | Traditional meaning | Name of method :--:|:--:|:--: